1984 United States presidential election in Nevada

 A dramatic shift came with Reagan's candidacy, however, as, in 1980, Nevada gave Reagan nearly as high a vote share as it had given Nixon in his 1972 landslide.
 Reagan improved his vote share still further in 1984.
 He carried every county in the state, including the largest county, Clark County (home to Las Vegas), which had typically voted Democratic from its founding in 1909 through 1976.
 Not only did he carry Clark, but he got a higher vote share in it than he did nationally, becoming the first nominee of either party to crack 60% in the county since 1964.
 He also won over two-thirds of the vote in the state's second population center, more typically Republican Washoe County (Reno).
 Only in rural and sparsely settled White Pine County did Reagan fall below 60%, and even here he won by double digits.
 In eleven counties (including the state's third-largest county equivalent, Carson City), Reagan broke 70%.

-Nevada would remain strongly Republican in 1988, but thereafter, it would return to being a more competitive state, as Clark County returned to the Democratic fold in 1992 (and has, as of 2024, never voted Republican again).
+Nevada would remain strongly Republican in 1988, but thereafter, it would return to being a more competitive state, as Clark County returned to the Democratic fold in 1992.
 Bill Clinton won it twice, but by narrow margins; but George W. Bush also won it only by narrow margins in his two elections.
 No nominee of either party has received as high a vote share in the state as Reagan, as of 2024.
 This was the only time that a Republican presidential candidate won two terms by carrying all counties in Nevada in both instances.